Introduction

 Brand positioning

-Brand positioning is the process of setting your brand and business apart from your competitors in a way that builds preference among your desired audience.
+Brand positioning is setting your brand and business apart from your competitors in a way that builds preference among your desired audience.
 It aims to associate your company with an idea or category in the minds of potential and existing customers.

 Brand positioning statement